 You can buy all of these bikes online easily and all of them will serve you well if you’re the right rider for them, no matter the price tag.

-So, let’s start with the best mountain bikes on the market.
+So, let’s start with the best mountain bikes of 2019 on the market.

 Co-Op Cycles DRT 1.1